 Those in the know will tell you that Yeonsinnae is synonymous with kalguksu (noodle soup) due to the high concentration of food stalls selling kalguksu in the area.
 Kalguksu is a bowl-full of handmade noodles that substitutes for a single meal.
-The thick noodles in eomuk (fish cake) broth and spicy seasoning make the perfect late-night meal to appease your appetite, especially during cold winter days.
+The thick noodles in eomuk (fish cake) broth and spicy seasoning make the perfect late-night meal to appease your appetite.

-☞ Address: Rodeo Shopping Street Entrance, Yeonsinnae, Galhyeon-dong, Eunpyeong-gu, Seoul
+☞ Address: Entrance of Yeonsinnae Rodeo Shopping Street, Galhyeon-dong, Eunpyeong-gu, Seoul

 Lit up as bright as day all through the night, the Avenue of Youth at Jonggak Station is the top spot for enjoying Korea’s night life.
 Visitors can get their first taste of the Korean drinking culture at the pubs here.
 There are also many restaurants serving various foods from samgyeopsal (grilled pork belly), galbi (short ribs) and other barbecued meats to chicken, kimchi jjigae (kimchi stew), jeon (pancake), hoe (sliced raw fish) and more.
 All you have to do is decide what delicious Korean food you want to eat!